TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-kiosk-update-entity.md

         - sensor.emonhp_heat
 ```

 There's a huge amount of flexibility here.
 You can tune the update rate of any sensor as needed.
 For example, I could have enabled high frequency updates just when a DHW cycle is active.
 In my case, there's no worries about overwhelming the remote server.
-It lives in the airing cupboard three metres away from the Home Assistant instance that is the one and only client making requests.
+It lives in the airing cupboard three meters away from the Home Assistant instance that is the one and only client making requests.

 I was worried that updating a list of entities would mean redundantly calling the same feed list API for each entity.
 Fortunately, Home Assistant has debouncing logic which batches up calls to the same coordinator update method so that it only runs once.